 2. Pack Your Own Snacks

 And, of course, you want to carry low carb snacks.
-Unless you intend to take one of those airport trolley carts everywhere, I would not recommend low carb, low fat snacks.
+This section includes a list of 15 low carb things you can eat on-the-go.
+Unless you intend to take one of those airport trolley carts everywhere, I would not recommend bringing all low carb, low fat snacks.
 Pack something that will stick with you for a little while like low carb nuts.

 As an active low carber, that stays on-the-go (in one way or another), low carb nuts are one of my favorite go-to snacks.
 They are easy to find, convenient, and relatively light-weight.
 However, the important thing is that they are low carb, high-fat.
 So, they can keep you fueled up for a longer period of time.
 A great low carb coffee drink that you can drink before you go is this low carb energizing coffee fuel.
 You can read a review here.